TimCrooker/Grit/docs/docs/introduction.md

 ## Motivation

-Grit was built out of my own painful developer experiance creating multiple web applications.
-I found quite quickly that much of the work i was doing to begin a new project was tedious boilerplate building and configuring developer tooling.
-It is not uncommon for this work to take many days if not weeks to setup and test: All of this before a single line of business logic was typed.
+Grit was concieved out of the tedious experiance of setting up web application boilerplate code.
+I quickly found much of the work i was doing to begin a new project was boilerplate building and configuring developer tooling.
+It is not uncommon for this work to take many days if not weeks to setup and test all before a single line of business logic is written.

-> Searching for a solution to this issue left me very unsatisfied and hungry for a truly elegant solution
+> The current solutions to this issue left me very unsatisfied and hungry for an elegant solution

-### Most Templates/Boilerplates suck
+### Most Templates/Boilerplates are not usable

 - Dependencies become oudated quickly
 - Vulerabilities and incompatibilies